-We want to address exactly how you can go about launching your program, along with what the rollout process is and what it ought to look like.
-The most common type of incentive program that we assist clients with is one that’s targeted at independent dealers and sales reps, and that’s the type of program rollout that we’ll examine in greater detail here.
+In this article, we want to address exactly how you can go about launching your rewards program, along with what the rollout process is and what it ought to look like.
+The most common type of rewards program that we assist clients with is one that’s targeted at independent dealers and sales reps, and that’s the type of program rollout that we’ll examine in greater detail here.
 We’ll look at a few different examples of how you might approach launching your program, with the relative advantages and disadvantages of each.
 Even if your program is internally focused, many of these same principles should still apply.

 Let’s assume that your company is a preferred brand of some kind that works with independent dealers for sales and distribution.
 You’ve decided to develop an incentive program targeted at these independent salespeople, with the goal of encouraging them to push your products harder than those offered by your competitors.